frank038/qt5simpledock/README.md

 # qt5simpledock
 A simple dock.
- V. 0.9.4 (in development but fully usable)
+ V. 0.9.4 (in development but usable)

 Free to use and modify.